port-labs/port-docs/docs/integrations/terraform.md

 ### Creating a resource

 Next, we would like to create a microservice (say, "Golang Monolith") and connect to it to staging environment.
-Add the following resources to your terraform file:
+Add the following resources to your terraform files:

 ```hcl
 resource "port-labs_entity" "staging_env" {